dahoum/xn--mrovingiens-bbb.fr/timeline/2025/01/21/README.md

 ![](der-35-mai.jpg)

-My father gave me this book when I was a little boy.
-This was the first time I realised one can invent things, which do not exist, like 35 May.
+My father gave it to me when I was a little boy.
+This was the first time I realised, that one can modify the reality.
+Like inventing the 35 of May.

 ## Want to Talk?